BFH working environment – Where your skills make a difference

 Numerous associate lecturers, experts and guest speakers are involved in teaching, supervision, dissertation mentoring, course management, etc. at BFH.
 For most, their workload at BFH is relatively small.
 They represent an essential link to the practical field.

 Would you be interested in becoming an associate lecturer at BFH and do you have the qualifications required?

-Contact our HR department or get in touch with the relevant department, institute or division directly.
+Contact the relevant department, institute or division directly.
 We look forward to hearing from you!

 BFH promotes a healthy work/life balance by offering flexible working models and the option of working part-time or remotely.
 As an employer, BFH also tries to assist with constructive solutions when it comes to its staff with caring responsibilities.

 Our female staff are entitled to 16 weeks’ paid maternity leave.
 During this period, they are paid 100 percent of their salary, based on their average pay in the previous five months.